-The Session Recording components include the Session Recording Administration components, the Session Recording Agent, and the Session Recording Player.
+Session Recording includes the Session Recording Administration components, the Session Recording Agent, and the Session Recording Player.
 You can install the Session Recording Administration components (Session Recording Database, Session Recording Server, and Session Recording Policy Console) on a single server or on different servers.
 The following section details the requirements for each of the Session Recording components.

-For more information about using this Current Release (CR) in a Long Term Service Release (LTSR) environment and other FAQs, see Knowledge Center article.
+For more information about using a Current Release (CR) in a Long Term Service Release (LTSR) environment and other FAQs, see Knowledge Center article.